a-b-street/abstreet/docs/design.md

 	- so use enums and just delegate everything. macro?
 	- tried deref on an enum, returning a trait
 	- delegate crate can't handle match expressions

+## Floating point and units ##

+Currently using si::Second<f64> for time, which means comparing sim state by deriving Eq is a headache.
+Since the timestep size is fixed anyway, this should just become ticks.
+Was tempted to use usize, but arch dependence is weird, and with a 0.1s timestep, 2^32 - 1 ticks is about 13.5 years, which is quite a long timescale for a traffic simulation. :) So, let's switch to u32.

+Now I'm hitting all the fun FP imprecision issues.
+Could probably hack in epsilon and negative checks everywhere in kinematics, but why?
+Should research it more, but I think the better approach is to use fixed-point arithmetic for everything (aka u8 or whatever).

+- moment in time (tick)
+	- resolution: 0.1s with u32, so about 13.5 years
+- duration
+	- resolution: 0.1s with u32, so about 13.5 years
+	- time - time = duration
+- distance (always an interval -- dist_along is relative to the start)
+	- non-negative by construction!
+	- say resolution is 0.3m (about 1ft), use u32, huge huge distances
+	- geometry is polylines, sequences of (f64, f64) representing meters from some origin. we could keep drawing the same, but do stuff like dist_along as this new type? or change Pt2D to have more reasonable resolution?
+	- still represent angles as f64 radians? for drawing, turn calculation, etc
+- speed
+	- meters per second, constructed from distance / duration
+	- should resolution be 0.3m / 0.1s?
+1 unit of distance per one timestep? or, maybe less than that?
+	- can be negative
+- acceleration
+	- can be negative
+	- what should the resolution be?